Plant-Powered Spaces: Feng Shui, Essential Oils & Your Healthy Home

 Deodorant: magnesium oil, witch hazel, lemongrass, bergamot, copaiba

 Sunscreen: avocado oil, myrrh, carrot

-Insect Repellent: hemp/cbd or castor oil, citronella, eucalyptus, lemongrass, rosemary, cedar
+Insect Repellent: hemp/cbd or castor oil or witch hazel, citronella, lemongrass, rosemary, cedar

 Itch/Bite Relief: universal balm or daytime serum plus purification